SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Feedback_Tutorial.md

    ![Elements](~/user-guide/images/Anomaly_Feedback_Tutorial_Elements.png)

-## Step 2: Getting rid of unwanted anomalies
+## Step 2: Remove unwanted anomalies by giving negative feedback

-In this step, you will give negative feedback to unwanted level shift anomalies on an audio bit rate parameter, and you will see that, over time, DataMiner learns from this feedback and stops marking similar level shifts as anomalies.
+In this step, you will **give negative feedback to unwanted level shift anomalies** on an audio bit rate parameter, and you will see that, over time, DataMiner learns from this feedback and stops marking similar level shifts as anomalies.

 1. In DataMiner Cube, select the element *Anomaly Feedback Tutorial - Audio Bit Rate* in the Surveyor.